 Insulators and Dielectric Material

 Insulators are materials with very poor conductivity.
 Insulators are not very good at conducting either heat or electricity owing to the absence of loosely bound or freely moving charges in the atoms of the insulator.
 When insulators are placed in an electric field, practically no current flows in them, unlike in metals.
-Instead in some insulators, electric polarization occurs.
-A dielectric is an insulator that undergoes electric polarization on the application of electric field.
-The charges in dielectric material does not move but only shifts slightly from the equilibrium position resulting in the dielectric polarization.
+Instead, in some insulators, electric polarization occurs.
+A dielectric is an insulator that undergoes electric polarization on the application of an electric field.
+The charges in dielectric material do not move but only shift slightly from the equilibrium position resulting in the dielectric polarization.
 Not every insulator is a dielectric material, the necessary condition for dielectric polarization is the presence of polar molecules.
 Let’s explore this concept.

-Polar and Non Polar Molecules
+Polar and Non-Polar Molecules

-Polarity of a molecule is a property of the bonds between the atoms making the molecule.
-Polarity refers to the separation of electric charge leading to a presence of an electric dipole in the molecule.
+The polarity of a molecule is a property of the bonds between the atoms making the molecule.
+Polarity refers to the separation of electric charge leading to the presence of an electric dipole in the molecule.
 In chemistry, polarity is attributed to the difference in electronegativity of atoms in a molecule.
 Electronegativity speaks to the magnitude of attraction that an atom has on the electrons shared in a bond.
 Nonpolar bonds occur when the difference in electronegativity between two atoms is less than 0.4, this is to say that the atoms of the molecule exert approximately the same pull on the charges, therefore no dipole.
 Polar bonds occur when the difference in the electronegativity between two atoms ranges from 0.4 to 1.7 which is to say that one atom exerts significantly more pull on the charges than the other.

 In a Hydrogen Fluoride molecule, the electronegativity of Fluorine is much higher than Hydrogen, leading to an asymmetry in charge distribution.
 This asymmetry leads to the creation of a Dipole as seen in the image above.